Navid200/xDrip/docs/Display/NumIconNotifArea.md

 # Number icon in notification area
 [xDrip](../../) >> [Features](../Features_page.md) >> [Display](./Display.md) >> Number icon in notification area

-On certain phones, you can display the glucose reading in the notification area, even when xDrip is minimized.
+You can display the glucose reading in the notification area, even when xDrip is minimized.
 To enable this feature, navigate to:
 `Settings` → `xDrip+ Display Settings` → `Number icon in Notification Area`.
 ![Menu_NumIconNotifArea](./images/Menu_NumIconNotifArea.png)